fablabnk/TriggWorkshop/README.md

 ## Step 0: 'Running in' the Iron

-A good iron should have a silvery tip and solder should run easily onto it at a standard temp of around 340 degrees.
+- A good iron should have a silvery tip and solder should run easily onto it at a standard temp of around 340 degrees.
 Don't start soldering components until this is the case!

-To , rotate the iron whilst applying solder to the tip to find a spot where the solder melts.
+- To get an iron in good shape: rotate the iron whilst applying solder to the tip to find a spot where the solder melts.
 Try to expand on this spot until the whole tip is silvery and solder melts everywhere.

-Don't worry about wasting a little solder, when there's too much just clean up the tip on a wet sponge or wire brush as you go.
 Return to this process anytime you notice the iron's performance deteriorating.

+- Don't worry about wasting a little solder.
+When there's too much just clean up the tip on a wet sponge or wire brush as you go.

-### Some silver rules of soldering
+## Silver rules of soldering

 In soldering, we like silver - not golden - rules!

 1. Apply the principle 'heat the place you want the solder to go'.
 Often this is both 'pad' and 'pin'.
 2. Not too little, not too much solder: too little and the connection won't be solid, too much and you risk bridging other components
 3. Solder should always 'fuse' to the pad, not ball up on top.
 If this happens, apply heat the the pad to encourage the solder the flow down in place
-4. Start with temperature low (e.g. 340°C), turn up if needed: larger areas or thicker wire require more heat
+4. Start with temperature low (e.g. 340°C) and turn up if needed: larger areas or thicker wire require more heat
 5. Snip away from you: when snipping off excess wire, aim the board away from you to avoid pinging yourself in the eye!

 ## Step 1: Solder the Tactile Switches